Hollow Wall Plugs

 Who Uses Hollow Wall Plugs?

-- Electricians securing back boxes, consumer units, and cable management systems in cavity walls
+- Electricians securing consumer units, back boxes, and cable management systems in cavity walls

 How to Choose the Right Hollow Wall Plugs